cytronicoder/singapore-taxified/README.md

-# singapore-taxified
+# Singapore, taxified
-🚕 Visualize Singapore taxi locations using real-time taxi availability data from data.gov.sg.
-Submission to STEMist Hacks 2022.
+*🚕 Visualize Singapore taxi locations using real-time taxi availability data from data.gov.sg.
+Submission to STEMist Hacks 2022.*

 ## Inspiration
 The issue is simple: **Trying to find a taxi near you.**